berina/trade_data_API/README.md

 One example is offered: monthly data is aggregated to yearly frequency and outputted in `.csv` format.
 Given the tidy data format, this data set is very useful for creating pivot tables as well as dashboards in **Excel**, **Power BI** or any other similar software.

-A sample monthy and yearly output for 2019 is available for download.
+A sample yearly output for 2019 is available for download.
 This is the log for 2019 data:
 API calls made: 2,892
 Data download time:  2.64 hours
 API call breakdown: